insooth/insooth.github.io/composition-function-objects.md

 ## Chaining function objects

-Abstraction `mdind_all` can be incorporated into the `Chain` with a some effort.
-First step is to pass the `R` class template into the original type:
+Some effort is required to incorporate the `mdind_all` abstraction into the introduced already `Chain` abstraction.
+First step is to parametrise the original abstraction with the `R` class template:

 ```c++
 template<template<class...> class R, class...
 Ts>